INVITED TALKS AND CONFERENCES

 The Hannah Institute for the History of Medicine, Toronto, Canada; Allemang Society for the History of Nursing, Toronto, Canada; Medical History Section, Margaret River, WA.; and the University of Newcastle.

-In addition to the above, during 2000-16 I have presented papers to the following conferences:
+In addition to the above, since 2000 I have presented papers to the following conferences:

-Australian Historical Association; Australian and New Zealand Society for the History of Medicine, Sydney; International Perspectives in the History of Nursing Conference, Royal Holloway College, UK; The National Estate – Civic Heritage Conference Proceedings Independent Scholars Association of Australia Inc., Canberra; Canadian Society of the History of Medicine/ Canadian Association for the History of Nursing at University of Saskatchewan, Canada; Medical History Symposium, Launceston; 3rd International Conference of Nursing and Midwifery History, Melbourne; Exploring Diasporas: Nursing and Midwifery Cultural Migrations Conference, Oxford; Australian Society for the History of Medicine, Melbourne; Australian Historical Association Conference, Brisbane; Canadian Society of the History of Medicine Conference, University of Toronto; ‘Stories from the Field’, Faculty of Nursing, University of Sydney; Australian Society of the History of Medicine, Adelaide; British Australian Studies Association Conference, London.
+Australian and New Zealand Society for the History of Medicine biennial conferences; Australian Historical Association conferences; International Perspectives in the History of Nursing Conference, UK; The National Estate – Civic Heritage Conference, Independent Scholars Association of Australia Inc.; Canadian Society of the History of Medicine/ Canadian Association for the History of Nursing, Canada; Medical History Symposium; 3rd International Conference of Nursing and Midwifery History; Exploring Diasporas: Nursing and Midwifery Cultural Migrations Conference, UK; ‘Stories from the Field’, Conference; British Australian Studies Association Conference, UK.

 In addition, during 1980-99 I presented 22 conference papers, seven of which were published in proceedings, others elsewhere.